LiDAR-CS Dataset: LiDAR Point Cloud Dataset with Cross-Sensors for 3D Object Detection: Conclusion

 \section{Conclusion}

 In this paper, we propose LiDAR-CS Dataset, which fills in the missing benchmark on points distribution domain adaptation and sensor-insensitive detectors for 3D object detection.
 For generating LiDAR-CS Dataset, we present a \textit{pattern-aware LiDAR Simulator} to simplify the calculation of sensor ray tracing and accelerate the data generation.
-Empirical experiments on baseline detectors across different sensor devices not only bring interesting conclusions and heuristic insight but also benefit future research.
-We have released the dataset to the public and hope it could show the potential to promote related researches on the 3D point cloud.
-In the future, LiDAR-CS dataset will support more LiDAR sensors and more perception tasks.
+Through empirical experiments on baseline detectors using various sensor devices, we have gained insightful conclusions and heuristic understanding which can positively impact future research.
+Our dataset has been made available to the public, with the hope that it will encourage further research on 3D point cloud technology.